alpinelinux/alpine-mksite/posts/Alpine-3.9.0-released.md

 * Support for armv7
 * Switch from LibreSSL to OpenSSL
 * Modloop is now being signed
 * Improved GRUB support.
-GRUB users should check if config is generated correctly and have emergency boot media prepared
+GRUB users should check if their config is generated correctly and have emergency boot media prepared

 Significant updates